TrisoTunes/Software-Update/README.md

-# Software-Update
+# Welcome to TrisoTunes Software Update.
-This is where all the files for TrisoTunes update is stored.
+This is where the files for Software Update is stored.
+You can find out more by going to the help section of the store.